Master of Science in Exercise Physiology

-- Degree Format: Hybrid
+- Degree Format: Traditional

 The Masters in Exercise Physiology program is housed in the College of Nursing and Health Sciences, in the School of Health Sciences.
 The program integrates an advanced scientific study of the biological, physiological, and rehabilitative medical sciences as they relate to physiological responses to exercise and other aspects of human health.
 This includes instruction in muscular and skeletal anatomy; molecular and cellular basis of skeletal muscle contraction; substrate utilization; systemic physiological responses to exercise; fatigue and exhaustion; muscle and body training; physiology of specific exercises and activities; physiology of injury; and the effects of disabilities and disease.

 Our faculty specialize in the areas of Exercise Physiology with expertise in clinical exercise physiology, cardiac rehabilitation, cardiovascular physiology, clinical exercise testing and prescription, skeletal muscle performance and fatigue, sport nutrition, thermoregulatory and occupational physiology, physical activity monitoring, chronic disease management, and obesity and weight management.

 Students pursuing the Master of Science in Exercise Physiology at VSU will encounter a small student to teacher ratio, brand new facilities with state of the art electronic classrooms, and well supported teaching and research laboratories.
 VSU also places a premium on quality teaching through hands on experience and individual faculty interaction.

 What You'll Learn

 Graduates of the Masters of Exercise Physiology program will develop and refine skills in:

 - the assessment of resting and exercise metabolism using indirect calorimetry